bugzilla/bugzilla/docs/en/rst/administration.rst

 the "super user" account, re-running checksetup.pl will again prompt you for this username and password.

-.. tip:: If you wish to add more administrative users, add them to the "admin" group and, optionally, edit the tweakparams, editusers, creategroups, editcomponents, and editkeywords groups to add the entire admin group to those groups (which is the case by default).
+.. note:: If you wish to add more administrative users, add them to the "admin" group and, optionally, edit the tweakparams, editusers, creategroups, editcomponents, and editkeywords groups to add the entire admin group to those groups (which is the case by default).